 The Sidney S. Rider Collection, the largest private collection of materials related to the history of Rhode Island by the turn of the 20th century, was purchased from Sidney Rider and presented to the Brown University Library by Marsden Perry in 1903.
 Rider by then had amassed a collection of manuscript and printed materials documenting the history and print culture of Rhode Island from the 17th through the early 20th centuries.
 The collection includes books, pamphlets, manuscripts, broadsides, ephemera, scrapbooks and newspapers compiled over 50 years of collecting.
 Notable among the ephemera are posters, cartoons, playbills, ballots, carrier's addresses, theater programs, tax bills, lottery tickets, death notices, and funeral invitations.

 A significant portion of the Rider collection pertains to Thomas Wilson Dorr and the Dorr Rebellion (1841-1843), and (as noted in the Manuscripts section of this guide) includes Dorr's personal correspondence, prison writings and artifacts from the rebellion.
 In this box, other local resources that document the Dorr Rebellion are outlined.

-Broadsides in the Sidney S. Rider Collection have been digitized, and can be searched and viewed in the Brown Digital Repository.
-They are also catalogued, and can be searched in JOSIAH.
-An author search for "rider collection (brown university) broadsides" pulls up a complete listing.
+Broadsides in the Sidney S. Rider Collection at the Hay Library have been digitized, and can be searched and viewed in the Brown Digital Repository.
+They are also catalogued, and can be searched in BruKnow.
+A search for "rider collection (brown university) broadsides" in the Library Catalog pulls up a complete listing.

 PLEASE NOTE: When searching for Dorr Rebellion broadsides, we recommend you consult the following works of Russell J. DeSimone: